Accessing QuickBooks with Entity Framework

 }

-• Step 6: Now that you have created an entity, go back to your context class and add the entity to your Context like so:
+3. Now that you have created an entity, add the entity to your context class:

 public DbSet<Accounts> Account { set; get; }

-• Step 7: With the context and entity finished, you are now read to query the data in a separate class.
+4. With the context and entity finished, you are now ready to query the data in a separate class.
 For example:

 QuickBooksContext context = new QuickBooksContext();